 It is also important for pet owners to be on the alert for ear mites if their cat is an outdoor cat or is often exposed to other pets.
 Although cat ear mites will not affect humans, they are rapidly spread by or to other animals, such as dogs and rabbits.
 Moreover, ear mites are very easily spread.
 Even a mere moment of contact is all one of these tiny spider-like creatures requires to leap onto your pet and trigger the countdown to an infection.

 Cat Ear Mite Symptoms

-Cat ear mite symptoms can closely mimic ear infections of differing causes, so there are only a few tell-tale mite symptoms that distinguish this type of infection from another.
+Cat ear mite symptoms can closely mimic ear infections of differing causes, so there are only a few telltale mite symptoms that distinguish this type of infection from another.

-If you look closely into the ears of a mite-infected cat, you may be able to see tiny white creatures against the black background of the discharge.
+- Visible mites: If you look closely into the ears of a mite-infected cat, you may be able to see tiny white creatures against the black background of the discharge.
 You can try using a magnifying glass and a light to see if any mites are present, but it may still be difficult to see them.
-Many cats will protest such an examination, and this is why a vet visit is typically required.
+Many cats will protest such an examination, and this is why a vet visit is required.

-In some cases, ear mites may travel to different parts of your cat's body which can make treatment even more complicated.
+In some cases, ear mites may travel to different parts of your cat's body, which can make treatment even more complicated.
 This is because many ear mite treatments are isolated to the ear area, and since mites spread rapidly, your cat will be at risk for re-infection.

 Cat ear mite symptoms will go away with treatment, but it is important for pet owners to remember that this is a highly contagious parasite.
 When one cat is diagnosed with and treated for ear mites, any other pets residing in the household must also be treated as well.
 This includes ferrets and dogs.
 Your veterinarian will inform you of the details involved, but you should be diligent during your cat's treatment time and understand that re-infection will be a highly inconvenient scenario if caution isn't exercised.